Frequently Asked Questions

 After the bodywork, we will do a quick re-assessment, we may talk about the next appointment, and give suggestions for self-care.
 Also expect to feel great!

 + Does the massage hurt?

 - This is a subjective queston, it can be a little uncomfortable, but at no time you should be in pain.
 If EVER the pressure is too much, please speak up!
-There's no benefit to fight against the pain, and you end up being more sore afterwards.
+Massage doesn't need to hurt like hell for it be to effective, and you end up being more sore the next day.

 + What should I wear to my appointment?